RajveerRall/Pixis-demo-documentation/docs/CFG/templates.md

-Templates are creatives we have designed based given requirenments.
-These tempates come default within the project.
-Different templates offer different layout styles & structure.
-You can select these templates and customize using the input file based on your needs.
+Our platform offers a range of customizable templates designed to create visually appealing ad creatives.
+These templates serve as a starting point and can be tailored to align with your brand guidelines.
+With a variety of layout styles and structures, you can choose a template and use the input file to personalize it according to your specific requirements.
+Additionally, if you need specific templates that are not available, you can request them to be created.

 ### Filter & Select Template